busterjs/ramp-resources/examples/webserver/README.md

     node publish.js medium.json /medium

-This set contains several files of various kinds, illustrating how buster-resources is capable of handling binary as well as text files, assigning sensible default mime types and more.
+This set contains several files of various kinds, illustrating how ramp-resources is capable of handling binary as well as text files, assigning sensible default mime types and more.
 Browse the resource set at
 <a href="http://localhost:8090/resources/medium/">http://localhost:8090/resources/medium/</a>.